PrakharUniyal/LAP_Lab3/README.md

 1) Clone this repo using git clone ---
 2) Go to the folder LAP_Lab3 where you have clone the repo.
-3) Open terminal and execute ./main.py
+3) Open terminal and execute python main.py

 ### How to use?